giulianopz/lfcs/domains/7-bonus-miscellanea/ssh-tunneling.md

 # -f, forks the process to background
 ```

-The you can configure your client to use the SOCKS proxy.
+Then you can configure your client to use the SOCKS proxy.
 For example, you can configure proxy access to the internet in Firefox from the Setting menu as follows:

 <img src="https://www.redhat.com/sysadmin/sites/default/files/styles/embed_medium/public/2021-01/firefox-socks-proxy-configuration_0.png?itok=PPO8MGG4"
      alt="Markdown Monster icon"